danmanners/personal-website/content/posts/2020-10-p2-k3s-do-zerotier-gitops.md

 sudo apt install iptables-persistent sudo bash -c iptables-save > /etc/iptables/rules.v4

-# Ensure that Zerotier always comes back up after a reboot
+# Ensure that ZeroTier always comes back up after a reboot
 sudo systemctl enable zerotier-one
 ```

-Once that's all complete, navigate back to the network page in Zerotier.
+Once that's all complete, navigate back to the network page in ZeroTier.
 Once again, scroll down to **Members** and you should see a new client.
-This is the 'Zerotier Router' we're building now!
+This is the 'ZeroTier Router' we're building now!
 Click the checkbox under **Auth?** and set a human-readable name.

 Next, copy the **Managed IP** and scroll back up to **Advanced > Managed Routes**.
 Under **Add Routes**, set the destination for the subnet of the **eth0** interface from above, and **(via)** to the **Managed IP** from below.
 This will allow your Digital Ocean droplet to communicate to the Pi's on your network.